netscaler/automation-toolkit/labs/basic-content-switching-configuration-using-terraform/02-reset-default-password/assignment.md

-If you changed the new password to something else than the one supplied please take note of it since you will be needing it for the subsequent challenges citrixadc provider configuration.
+If you changed the new password to something else than the one supplied please take note of it since you will be needing it for the subsequent challenges NetScaler ADC provider[(terraform-provider-citrixadc)](https://registry.terraform.io/providers/citrix/citrixadc/latest) configuration.